Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 5. Neelkanth Mahadev Temple

-A temple dedicated to Lord Shiva and of utmost importance to pilgrims, is situated at a distance of 32 km from Rishikesh, at an altitude of 1300m.
-Due to its inherent location in the Himalayan region, it is no doubt scenic in the midst of valleys and surrounded by mighty mountains with thick forest covers.
+A temple dedicated to Lord Shiva and of utmost importance to pilgrims is situated at a distance of 32 km from Rishikesh, at an altitude of 1300m.
+Due to its inherent location in the Himalayan region, it is no doubt scenic amid valleys and surrounded by mighty mountains with thick forest covers.

 Of special mention regarding the temple architecture are the sculptures and depictions of Gods & Demons from the Hindu mythology – Samudra Manthan, in which it is said that Lord Shiva took in poison from the sea, and kept it at his throat after which it turned blue, and so derived the name Neelkanth (blue throat).